wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

    * PEN-210 class to prep for OSWP (Wireless Penetration) exam

-   * PEN-200 Kali Linux class to prep for $495 OSCP (Certified Professional) is one of the most difficult to pass because it is part "hazing ritual" and part proctored via webcam.
+   * PEN-200 <a target="_blank" href="https://wilsonmar.github.io/">Kali Linux</a> class to prep for $495 OSCP (Certified Professional) is one of the most difficult to pass because it is part "hazing ritual" and part proctored via webcam.
 It is a 24-hour time-boxed test where you penetrate of as many machines as you can within a massive virtual environment (which includes Active Directory), using Kali Linux.
 That's followed by another 24-hour time frame to write (with screenshots) an exam report.
 You must also pass a background check.
 The PWK prep course is $1,295. <a target="_blank" href="https://medium.com/@anuragmewar/how-not-to-fail-oscp-on-your-first-attempt-ad-special-b0819523e3">More</a>

    * WEB-200 Kali Linus class for OSWA.